⭐ Why is the Sitelinks Search Box Important?

 ⚠️ Common Mistakes with Sitelinks Search Box

-- Neglecting mobile-friendliness which can affect usability.
+- Neglecting mobile-friendliness which can affect usability, as many users access sites via mobile devices.